gonative-cc/sui-native/nBTC/scripts/README.md

 <!-- ## TODO: Create redeem request -->

-## Request signature from ika for inputs in redeem transaction
+## Request signature from ika for the inputs in redeem transaction

 ```bash
 bun run index.ts request_signature <redeem_id> <input_idx>
 ```

-We will receive the sign id after call this function.
+The function above will return the `signature_id`

 ## Validate signature for input

-Verify the signature Ika created, if signature valid we add mark input is signed.
+Verify the signature Ika created, if the signature is valid we will mark that input as `signed`.

 ```bash
 bun run index.ts verify <redeem_id> <input_idx> <sign_id>